j-info/ctfsite/walkthroughs/2022-09-24-Agent-Sudo.md

 ![](images/agentsudo10.jpg)

 And THM wants to know what the incident is called, which I know off hand having seen the picture before.
-But in case you didn't you can use a reverse image search it with TinEye.
+But in case you didn't you can use a reverse image search on it with TinEye.
 I click this result:

 ![](images/agentsudo11.png)